Safeguarding Policy

 Substance Abuse

-Child on Child Abuse
+Child on Child (Peer on Peer) Abuse

 This is most likely to include, but may not be limited to:

-• bullying (including cyberbullying);
+• Bullying (including cyberbullying);

-• physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;
+• Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;

-• sexual violence, such as rape, assault by penetration and sexual assault;
+• Sexual violence, such as rape, assault by penetration and sexual assault;

-• sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse;
+• Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse;

-• upskirting, which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm;
+• Upskirting, which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm;

-• sexting (also known as youth produced sexual imagery); and
+• Sexting (also known as youth produced sexual imagery); and

-• initiation/hazing type violence and rituals.
+• Initiation/hazing type violence and rituals.

 At Winchelsea we recognise peer on peer abuse that can take place, abuse will never be tolerated or passed off as ‘banter’, ‘just having a laugh’ or ‘part of growing up’.